 The Centers for Medicare and Medicaid Services has prepared a checklist for beneficiaries to consult during the Open Enrollment period.

 Review your plan.
-Be sure to read any notices from your Medicare plan about changes for next year, especially your "Annual Notice of Change" letter.
+Be sure to read any notices from your Medicare and/or prescription drug plan about changes for next year, especially your "Annual Notice of Change" letter.
 Look at your plan's information to make sure your drugs are still covered and your doctors are still in network.

 Find out if you qualify for help paying for your Medicare.
 Learn about programs in your state to help with the costs of Medicare premiums, your Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) deductibles, coinsurance and copayments, and Medicare prescription drug coverage costs.
 You can do this by visiting Medicare.gov or making an appointment with a local State Health Insurance Assistance Program (SHIP) counselor.

 Shop for plans that meet your needs and fit your budget.
 You can use Medicare's plan finder tool at Medicare.gov/find-a-plan to see what other plans are offered in your area.
 A new plan may: